abmakes/100-days-of-code/README.md

 ```

 An emmet widow will open and you can enter the tag abdreviation eg. make aselection of some text > press Alt+W > write "p" and press Enter.
 Text will be wrapped in a paragraph tag.
 BOOM!
 MAGIC :)

+## Day 4&5 - React tutorials

+Weekends are my busiest time, so 1 hour of tutorials is what I'll be aiming for every weekend.
+Worked through some of FreeCodeCamps tutorials, but find the process when you are stuck a bit tedious.
+However, I will still finish it no matter what.